 Thus, the summative assessment for this module consists of:

-Part 1: Two assignments: The first one comprising a short online class test (15 %); The second assignment typically handed out during week 2 and submitted in week 7, consisting of modeling a radiation detection/imaging scenario, complemented with a brief written justification of the modelling parameters chosen and their impact on the limitations of the results (max 4000 words) (15 %).
+Part 1: Two assessments, each 15% weighing towards the overall module.
+The first comprises a short online class test (15 %), the second assignment consists of modeling a radiation detection/imaging scenario, complemented with a brief written justification of the modelling parameters chosen and their impact on the limitations of the results (max 4000 words) (15 %).
 Please note individual support to install the modeling software on students' private computers cannot be given; the software will be available in the faculty computing labs which can be accessed in order to carry out the work required for the coursework assignment

 Formative assessment and feedback